Sowhail/book-manager-service/README.md

 // terminal
 go mod tidy
 ```
-Remember to customize the config.go according to the database you would like to connect to
+Remember to customize the config.go according to the database you prefer to connect to
  ## Sign Up

  ```go